neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ### 9. Apply Pod Security Standards to your cluster or namespace
 __Why__:
 Pod Security Standards replaces pod security policies (PSPs) which are now deprecated.
-You can apply them at the cluster level which is usually a flag that needs to be enabled when the cluster service starts (see pod-security-adminission-controller.yaml in this code base for more info).
+You can apply them at the cluster level which is usually a flag that needs to be enabled when the cluster service starts (see pod-  security-adminission-controller.yaml in this code base for more info).
 For more flexibility it's easier to apply it at the namespace level (see namespace.yaml).
 This also helps to reduce the liklihood of using the default namespace which should be avoided and isolate workloads and services into their own namespaces which is a security best practice.
 Once the Pod Security Standards have been applied either to your cluster or namespace then it will either audit, warn or enforce security standards which should help you make your platform more secure.

 __Preventative Steps__:
 To apply at the namespace see securely-modified/kubernetes-manifests/namespace.yaml also shown below which can be applied using kubectl.